-I think it’s really funny that a half-lion is the mascot of Singapore though lions have never roamed the island in all probability!
+We think it’s really funny that a half-lion is the mascot of Singapore though lions have never roamed the island in all probability!
 The story goes that the founder of the island, Sang Nila Utama, saw a Malayan tiger and mistook it for a lion.
 So today, you see the lion everywhere in Singapore and it’s even called the Lion City.

 - Soak in the view at Sentosa beach

-At the end of the Merlion walk, I walked across a garden and began descending a flight of steep, zig zag stairs, lit up in a different colour after every few minutes.
+At the end of the Merlion walk, we walked across a garden and began descending a flight of steep, zig zag stairs, lit up in a different colour after every few minutes.
 Gold, green and purple were definitely among the battery of colours that illuminated those stairs.
-When I came down, I realised I was quite close to the sea and also attractions such as laser shows and an indoor bungee jumping complex.
+When we came down, we realised we were quite close to the sea and also attractions such as laser shows and an indoor bungee jumping complex.

-After a while, I went to dip my toes into the waves as well.
-Alas, when I returned, the shack waiters had wisened up to the fact that I hadn’t ordered anything and asked me to vacate the chair.
-I was quite content to sit on the bare sand and allow Singapore to sift through my fingers.
+After a while, we went to dip our toes into the waves as well.
+Alas, when we returned, the shack waiters had wisened up to the fact that we hadn’t ordered anything and asked us to vacate the chairs.
+We were quite content to sit on the bare sand and allow Singapore to sift through our fingers.

 - Watch the mesmerising crane dance

-I had no idea I was in for such a fantastic treat when I chanced upon the signboard for a ‘crane dance’ and took my seat on a flight of steps facing the sea.
+We had no idea we were in for such a fantastic treat when we chanced upon the signboard for a ‘crane dance’ and took our seats on a flight of steps facing the sea.
 After a brief wait, a circular island-like structure in the middle of the sea lit up and from the centre, there emerged two gigantic ‘cranes’, designed like robots that could move, although they were anchored to one spot.

 - Walk along the river in the night

-Here in the midst of modern Singapore’s best tourist innovations, I felt the vibrant heart of the city and I can say that despite the mishmash of Malaysian and Indonesian cultural influences, Singapore has something truly unique to offer even the cash-strapped tourist.
+Here in the midst of modern Singapore’s best tourist innovations, we felt the vibrant heart of the city and we can say that despite the mishmash of Malaysian and Indonesian cultural influences, Singapore has something truly unique to offer even the cash-strapped tourist.